simplesthing/elder-scrolls-legends-card-index/README.md

-# Highspot

-A code sample for interviewing at Highspot.
-Fufills the following requirements:
+A code sample for an interview Fufills the following requirements:

 - Calls to Elder Scrolls Legends API for content
 - Displays results in sets of 20